 Fertility Declines in Older Men, Too

-Studies show that sperm count and motility (movement) decrease as men age, as does sexual function.
-However, unlike women there is no maximum age at which a man can father a child.
-One study found that it took men age 45 or above longer to achieve a pregnancy once the couple started trying to conceive.
-If your partner is older, you may want to talk to your doctor about ways to boost your chances of conception.
+Studies show that sperm count and sperm movement decrease as men age, as does sexual function.
+But there isn't a cut-off age that makes a man too old to father a child.
+One study found that it took men age 45 or older longer to get a woman pregnant once the couple started trying.
+If your partner is older, you may want to talk to your doctor about ways to boost your chances.